 Google tends to think of locations in terms of cities rather than counties or states.
 This is particularly true of "location based" Google searches such as "electricians", "catering" or "auto repair".

 Pro Tip for Saving Time and Effort

 Save the URLs for useful searches on a easy to reach and edit document so you don't have to start from scratch each time you are doing research.
 All you need to do is click on your links every so often to stay up to date with the latest online information relevant to your business.

 Free tools to store your links:

 1. Google the $%^& Out of the Topic and Market

-Especially for local businesses, become THE top local expert.
-Make sure nobody in the area is more informed than you are.
+This is especially valuable for local businesses.
+Ideally you become THE most knowledgeable local expert.
+Make sure nobody in the local area is more informed than you are regarding your business space.

 Did you know Google has an advanced search?

 Use Yelp, Google and Other Online Reviews to Learn About Competitors

 These are (often) actual customers providing real feedback (good and bad) on your competitors.